Media Communications Degrees and Careers

 Media Communications Salary

 You may find a wide range of salaries depending on which career path you choose.
 The same is also true for job outlooks.
-For instance, there will be a slow job growth rate of 5% for editors through 2030, while technical writer jobs are predicted to grow faster than average (12%) in the same time frame.
+For instance, there will be a slow job growth rate of -5% for editors through 2031, while technical writer jobs are predicted to grow as fast as average (6%) in the same time frame.

 - Editors: $63,350